 The Philippines joint-stock corporation

 - Foreign entrepreneurs reluctant to register a branch in the Philippines can alternatively form a joint stock corporation.
-To do so, they will first need to appoint a Board of Directors comprising at least 5 members, each of them possessing at least 1 share of the company.
+To do so, they will first need to appoint a Board of Directors comprising at least 2 members, each of them possessing at least 1 share of the company.
 Except in industries restricted to foreign investment, directors and shareholders can be of any nationality, although foreigners living outside of the Philippines will not be able to own 100% of the company due to the requirement to appoint three resident directors holding each one share;

 - While a Philippines joint-stock corporation can be setup by locals with only US$150 of share capital, such requirement is increased for foreigners to i) US$100,000 if the company has more than 50 employees or ii) a minimum US$200,000 if otherwise.
 For foreign owned companies planning to trade with retail customers in the Philippines, the minimum capital requirement is increased to US$3 million;

 - A Philippines joint stock corporation is allowed to start operations only after its registration certificate has been issued and the company has been registered with i) the Bureau of Internal Revenue ii) the Philippines Department of Trade of Industry iii) the Social Security Authority iv) The Home Development Mutual Fund and v) the municipality where the JSC has its headquarters;